 Shifting Priorities to Electric

-This gives some credence to earlier statements made by Ford CEO Jim Hackett back in October.
+This announcement gives some credence to earlier statements made by Ford CEO Jim Hackett back in October.
 At an investor’s meeting, the CEO stated that Ford planned to cut production costs and use the savings to reprioritise investments into electric vehicle technologies.

 Chairman Ford told reporters that these new electric models wouldn’t just be new models.
 “We’re taking our mainstream vehicles, our most iconic vehicles, and we’re electrifying them.”
-The company recognises that many of its most popular vehicles have lasting power, and allowing a new electric vehicle to bank on an established name gives it a greater chance for success.
+The company recognises that many of its most popular vehicles have lasting power, and allowing a new electric vehicle to bank on an established name gives it a higher chance for success.

 Ford is Not Alone

 Ford is not the only automaker to plan a significant investment into electric cars.
 General Motors, Toyota and Volkswagen have likewise announced big plans for the electric car marketplace.
 In response to consumer demand, the automakers have pledged to develop vehicles that offer luxury and performance on an electric drive train, including cars in the popular SUV body style.

 GM has announced that it plans to add 20 new electric cars and SUVs to its lineup by 2023.
 These will include a mixture of both battery-powered vehicles and fuel cell vehicles.
 The world’s one-time largest automaker is sinking its healthy profits from gas-powered vehicles into its electric developments.
 And expects to return a profit on its investment by 2021.